forderud/UnixSharedLibs/glibc/README.md

 Test for loading an "new" shared library on an "old" system with older glibc than the version used to compile the library.

-The `glibc-2.39` subfolder contains a precompiled version of "mylib" built with [Ubuntu 24.4](https://releases.ubuntu.com/24.04/) (glibc 2.39) to simplify testing.
+The `glibc-2.39` subfolder contains a precompiled version of "mylib" built with [Ubuntu 24.4](https://releases.ubuntu.com/24.04/) (linux 6.11, glibc 2.39) to simplify testing.

 ## Test output
 Experiment conducted on [Ubuntu 14.4](https://releases.ubuntu.com/14.04/) (glibc 2.19):